dKab/blog/posts/server.md

 ## Why I went with http-server at first

 I host this blog on an instance of AWS EC2, which runs ubuntu.
 For those who are unfamiliar with AWS EC2, it's a virtual machine that runs in the cloud and that you can do anything you want with.
-Because of this freedom, when the time came to chose the HTTP server that would serve my static files I had a lot of options.
+Because of this freedom, when the time came to choose the HTTP server that would serve my static files I had a lot of options.
 I considered different candidates but there were two clear favorites: NGINX and, perhaps, less known Node.js module called [http-server](https://www.npmjs.com/package/http-server).

 Having encountered NGINX on a few work projects, I was somewhat familiar with it, and I knew it could do the job flawlessly.
 There was just one hurdle associated with it for me - it required some configuring, and I was too impatient for that.
 I wanted a tool that didn't require any configuration at all.
 Given a folder, it should start serving files from this folder.
 In other words, it should JUST WORK.
 And http-server offered exactly that.
 I used it a couple of times when I needed a development server for one of my pet projects, and I liked it.
 Now I wanted to see how it would perform in production.
 So I picked it over NGINX.